Getting Started with SoTL

 • Instructor reflections: Your own written reflections on student learning and how that relates to your instruction

 • Student self-report of learning: Interviews or focus groups with students (current or past), surveys.
-The UGA-CTL conducts mid-semester formative evaluations (MSFEs) each semester than can constitute data for a SoTL study.
-This means we can collect and synthesize data for you!

 If you have a more exploratory SoTL study, qualitative measures such as case studies, interviews, and focus groups tend to be more useful for these studies.